Tepatitlán F.C.: Liga de Expansión MX (Guardianes 2021)

-For the Clausura 2021 tournament, the Alteña squad performed a regular tournament in which they finished in 6th. place of the general, already for the league he faced Dorados de Sinaloa, Cimarrones de Sonora and Mineros de Zacatecas.
+For the Guardianes 2021 tournament, the Alteña squad performed a regular tournament in which they finished in 6th place, already for the league he faced Dorados de Sinaloa, Cimarrones de Sonora and Mineros de Zacatecas.

-On May 15, 2021, the team was proclaimed champion of the Liga de Expansión MX.
-Los Alteños won the title after drawing 2-2 as visitors against Atlético Morelia, the club claimed their 1–0 victory in the first leg and thus won the championship.
+On May 15, 2021, the club was proclaimed champions of the Liga de Expansión MX.
+Tepatitlán won the title after drawing 2-2 as visitors against Atlético Morelia, the club claimed their 1–0 victory in the first leg and thus won the championship.

-Champion of Champions 2020–21

-A week later, on May 22, the team won its second title by winning the 2020–21 Champion of Champions of the Liga de Expansión MX after defeating Tampico Madero in a series of penalties.
-The Alteños tied at two goals on aggregate after winning 2–0 at home and leveling the series, finally, in the series from eleven steps, the club won 5–3.
+A week later, on May 22, the club won its second title by winning the Campeón de Campeones de la Liga de Expansión MX, after defeating Tampico Madero by penalty shootout.
+Tepatitlán tied at two goals on aggregate after winning 2–0 at home and leveling the series, finally, the club won 5–3 on penalties.